JordanWu1997/Vim_Tmux_Config/README.md

 </details>

-### Keymapping Sheet 3 - Vim Whichkey
+#### Key Mapping Sheet 4 - Vim Whichkey (Vim)
 <details>
 <summary>Click to expand!</summary>

-- Most leaderkey related keymapping is mapped by which-key plugins which will show useful hints when leaderkey and following keys are pressed.
-Table below includes some frequently used keymappings.
+- Most leader key related key mapping is mapped by which-key plugins which will show useful hints when leader key and following keys are pressed.
+Table below includes some frequently used key mappings.

 | `[LK]` + | Function    | Description     |
 | :------: | :---------: | :-------------: |